Baltasar Garzón: Selected Spanish cases

+Government Death Squads

+GAL (Spanish: Grupos Antiterroristas de Liberación, "Antiterrorist Liberation Groups") were state terrorist death squads illegally established by officials of the Spanish government during the Basque conflict to fight against ETA, the main Basque separatist militant group.
+They were active from 1983 to 1987.
+Garzon's 1994 investigation led to the conviction of José Barrionuevo Peña, a former Interior minister, as head of GAL and specifically, for ordering and financing the kidnap of alleged ETA activist, Segundo Marey.

 Drug-trafficking

-Garzón made his name as a magistrate through several police operations centred on drug-trafficking in Galicia.
+Garzón supervised several police operations against drug-trafficking in Galicia from about 1990.
 Colombian cartels, such as the Medellín Cartel, were using the Galician mafia, already accustomed to smuggling tobacco, to smuggle drugs into Spain.
 In 1990, Operación Nécora led to the conviction of members of the clan led by Laureano Oubiña.
 The following year Garzón headed another investigation, Operación Pitón, which led to the conviction of members of the Charlines clan.

 Caso Atlético

-In 1999, he investigated Jesús Gil, the former mayor of Marbella and owner of Atlético Madrid, who was convicted in 2002 on grounds of corruption.
+In 1999, Garzón investigated Jesús Gil, the former mayor of Marbella and owner of Atlético Madrid, who was convicted in 2002 on grounds of corruption.

-Closure of media outlets

-Garzón has also presided in many trials against alleged ETA members.
-Falling back on the judicial presumption named "everything is ETA", he presided a case against Orain S.A., the Basque communication company that published the newspaper Egin and owned the radio station Egin Irratia.
-Garzón ordered the closure of both and sent some of the company officers to prison, due to their alleged links with ETA.
-These charges were later dropped for lack of evidence, and the journalists were released.
-Many years later Garzón imprisoned them again under the allegation of being part of ETA in a "broader" sense.
-While Egin was allowed to reopen years later by the Audiencia Nacional, the state of ruin shown by the facilities made operation impossible.

 Ban of Basque parties Batasuna, EAE-ANV and EHAK

-As a National Court judge, Garzón declared on 11 December 2001 that there is no ETA entourage but "everything is ETA".
-On 3 September 2002, he accused the Basque party Batasuna of helping and funding ETA, participating in the armed organization, and as such, involved in "crimes against humanity", also criticising any nuanced approach on Batasuna and ETA.
+On 3 September 2002, Garzón accused the Basque party Batasuna of helping and funding ETA, participating in the armed organization, and as such, involved in "crimes against humanity".
 Police shut down offices and property of the party on Garzon's orders, and suspended for three years the operations of the party.
-22 members of its directive committee were arrested by 2007.
+By 2007, 22 party leaders had been arrested.

-Ahead of the Spanish general election on 9 March 2008, Garzón suspended in February the Basque parties EAE-ANV and EHAK (PCTV), also ordering the closure of their headquarters, premises, establishments and any other venues, as well as blocking the parties' banking accounts.
-In April 2008, the judge concluded the summary that involved Batasuna to ETA, putting on trial 41 members of the party, including Arnaldo Otegi.
-The 61 Chamber of the Supreme Court of Spain outlawed in September the parties EAE-ANV and EHAK.
-In March 2009, Garzón processed 44 members constituting the directive committees of the three parties in an indictment numbering 583 pages.
+In February 2009, ahead of the Spanish general election on 9 March 2008, Garzón suspended the Basque parties EAE-ANV and EHAK (PCTV), and ordered the closure of their headquarters, premises, establishments and any other venues, as well as blocking the parties' bank accounts.
+In April 2008, the judge put on trial 41 members of the party, including Arnaldo Otegi.
+In September, the Supreme Court of Spain outlawed the parties EAE-ANV and EHAK.
+In March 2009, Garzón indicted 44 members constituting the leadership of the three parties in an indictment numbering 583 pages.
 The judge stated that "EAE-ANV and EHAK (PCTV) were manipulated by the members of the national committee of Batasuna to continue the criminal pursuit designed by ETA".